ying-tang/help-documentation/_drafts/How_many_connections_can_HAProxy_handle.md

 Test time:                              30 sec
 ```

-As you can see each time we raised the `maxconn` limit, we are seeing a linear increase on the `hits/sec`.
+As you can see, each time we raise the `maxconn` limit, we are seeing a linear increase on the `hits/sec`.
 Let's keep it going until we see the errors stop:

 * **maxconn** 80
 * **fullconn** 20